repotag/cutting_edge/README.md

 ### Hide Repositories

 You may want the name and dependency monitoring information for private repositories (see above) not to be visible on the internet.
-To achieve this, you can use the `hide:` key in your `projects.yml`:
+To achieve this, you can use `hide: token` in `projects.yml`:

 ```yaml
 github: